busrabhur/maze_game/README.md

 # maze_game
- a basic maze game built with Java.( internship practice )
+ a basic maze game built with Java ( internship practice )
 - played with WASD keys